scvalex/ltc/docs/final.md

 hood" by wrapping the boilerplate in
 \href{http://www.haskell.org/ghc/docs/7.4.2/html/users_guide/template-haskell.html}{Template
 Haskell} macros.
-On the other hand, this difference could just be an artifact of the times, since when `acid-state` was originally written, GHC Generics were not yet available.
+On the other hand, this difference could just be an artifact of the times, since, when `acid-state` was originally written, GHC Generics were not yet available.

 \clearpage